in others it is harsh and irritating.

 The other kind of energy seeps up out of the ground and is held by enclosed spaces (such as buildings), heavy objects and larges plants such as trees (and the thick stone walls of the cottage above).

-It’s good to help you rest and recuperate, but too much can put you to sleep -
+It’s good to help you rest and recuperate, but too much can put you to sleep - literally - think about what it’s like inside a totally enclosed cellar.

 Sha is a term used to refer to harmful energy.
 It is also known by such terms as pointed arrows, cutting chi and “heaven chop”.
 It is a very strong narrow flow of energy, analogous to a draught of cold air through a slightly open door or window.